English - Writing

 Tier 3 words are those which are relevant for a specific subject or content area and what we would often call "topic words", eg global warming, astronaut, emissions, World War 2, rationing.

 Whole Class Teaching: Teaching as a whole class allows children of all abilities and backgrounds to immerse and build vocabulary, sharing ideas and thoughts throughout the writing sequence which enables every child to succeed and meet the same common objective.

 Revisiting Writing Genres: Teachers plan to revisit previously taught writing sequences allowing children to apply the writing skills for that genre again which matches the school’s definition of learning.
-By revisiting genres and features, children are able to quickly recall previous learning, thus interrupting the forgetting, and encouraging knowledge to transfer into their long-term memory.
+By revisiting genres and features, children are able to quickly recall previous learning, thus interrupting the forgetting, and encouraging knowledge to be retained and transfer into their long-term memory.